ReactiveCocoa/ReactiveCocoa/README.md

   }];
 ```

-Unlike KVO, Signals aren't limited to notifications that a property has changed.
-They can represent button presses:
+Signals can be built on any stream of values over time, not just KVO.
+For example, they can also represent button presses:
 ```objc
 // Log a message whenever the button is pressed.
 // RACCommand is a RACSignal subclass that makes it easy to